FAQ

 14. What mobility documents must I submit during the mobility and by what deadline?

-The Learning Agreement during the mobility and its annex, the equivalence form (signed by everyone - the student and the academic coordinator) must be sent to the email address of the faculty coordinator (outgoing@btk.elte.hu), by November 30 for those having their mobility in the fall semester, by April 30 for those having their mobility in the spring semester.
+The Learning Agreement during the mobility and its annex, the Equivalence form (signed by everyone - the student and the academic coordinator) must be uploaded into Mobility Online System by November 30 for those having their mobility in the fall semester, and by April 30 for those having their mobility in the spring semester.

 15. What is the equivalence form, who signs it and when must it be submitted?

-You can read about the equivalency form on the BTK Erasmus page under the tab under the mobility.
+You can read about the equivalency form on the BTK Erasmus page under the tab documents to submit

 16. I failed to complete 20 credits at the university abroad (study abroad mobility).
 What happens now?

 If, for some reason, the student does not manage to complete the required minimum 20 credits (ECTS) at the partner university during their mobility, it is possible to submit a so-called "request for exemption from repayment".
 There is no special form for this, the student can write it freely.
-The request must be addressed to the Vice-Dean for International Affairs, but must be sent to the faculty coordinator by email in pdf format (outgoing@btk.elte.hu).
+The request must be addressed to the Vice-Dean for International Affairs.
 The application must include all information as to why the 20 credits (ECTS) were not / could not be obtained.
 The application will be reviewed by the academic coordinator and the Vice-Dean for International Affairs, and they can decide to support/not support it.
 The grant usually requires the acquisition of 18 credits, in case of fewer credits, the application is supported only if there is a well-founded reason.
 If the request is supported, the student does not have to repay any of the scholarship.

 If the request is not supported, the student must reimburse from the scholarship in proportion to the credit they missed to complete.